feathersui/feathersui-starling/documentation/help/markdown/bitmap-font-text-editor.md

 In most cases, it's not necessary to set the `size` property.
 The primary font size will be detected automatically.

 `BitmapFontTextEditor` provides a number of other advanced properties that may be customized, but aren't included in this quick introduction.
-For complete details about available properties, please take a look at the [`BitmapFontTextEditor` API reference](../api-reference/feathers/controls/text/BitmapFontTextEditor.html).
+For complete details about available properties, please take a look at the [`BitmapFontTextEditor` API reference](../api-reference/feathers/controls/text/BitmapFontTextEditor.html) and the [`BitmapFontTextFormat` API reference](../api-reference/feathers/text/BitmapFontTextFormat.html).

-### How to change font styles when a parent component has multiple states
+### How to change advanced font styles when a parent component has multiple states

 [`TextInput`](text-input.html) has multiple states, and it's possible to pass a different `BitmapFontTextFormat` to the `BitmapFontTextEditor` for each state.
 When the parent component's state changes, the font styles of the text editor will update automatically.